Madrid: Capital of Spain

+Madrid is the capital of Spain.
+The King of Spain, the country's head of state, has his official residence in the Zarzuela Palace.
+As the seat of the Government of Spain, Madrid houses the official residence of the President of the Government (Prime Minister) and regular meeting place of the Council of Ministers, the Moncloa Palace, and the headquarters of the ministerial departments.

+Both the residences of the head of state and government are located in the northwest of Madrid.
+The seats of the Lower and Upper Chambers of the Spanish Parliament, the Cortes Generales (respectively, the Palacio de las Cortes and the Palacio del Senado), are in Madrid.

 Regional capital

 Madrid is the capital of the Community of Madrid.
 The region has its own legislature and enjoys a wide range of competencies in areas such as social spending, healthcare, and education.
 The seat of the regional parliament, the Assembly of Madrid, is located at the district of Puente de Vallecas.
 The presidency of the regional government is headquartered at the Royal House of the Post Office at the very centre of the city, the Puerta del Sol.